HKS (company)

-HKS Co., Ltd. (株式会社エッチ・ケー・エス, Kabushiki-gaisha Ecchi Kē Esu) is a publicly traded company headquartered in Fujinomiya, Shizuoka Prefecture, Japan specializing in the engineering, manufacturing, and sales of high performance aftermarket and accessory automotive parts and components.
-With 50 years in business, and global efforts in aftermarket parts and motorsport, the company claims, "HKS is perhaps the most known aftermarket brand in the world".
+HKS Co., Ltd. (株式会社エッチ・ケー・エス, Kabushiki-gaisha Ecchi Kē Esu) is a publicly traded company headquartered in Fujinomiya, Shizuoka Prefecture, Japan.
+The company specializes in the engineering, manufacturing, and sales of high performance aftermarket and accessory automotive parts and components.
+With 50 years in business, including global efforts in aftermarket parts and motorsport, the company claims, "HKS is perhaps the most known aftermarket brand in the world."

 History

-HKS was formed in 1973 by Hiroyuki Hasegawa, a former engineer for Yamaha Motor Company, and his partner Goichi Kitagawa, while the start up capital was supplied by Sigma Automotive (hence the name HKS).
+HKS was formed in 1973 by Hiroyuki Hasegawa, a former engineer for the Yamaha Motor Company, and his partner Goichi Kitagawa, while the start up capital was supplied by Sigma Automotive (hence the name HKS).
 The company began operations by tuning gasoline engines in a dairy-farming shed at the foot of Mount Fuji.
 Their goal was to design and build high performance engines and components that major original equipment manufacturers could not, or would not, produce.

 In July 1974, Hasegawa engineered and built the first commercialized turbocharger kit for passenger automobiles.
 Since then HKS has been developing turbocharger upgrades and bolt-on turbocharger kits that subsequently became the company's core business.
 HKS also created the first commercially available electronic turbo timer and boost controller, and also pioneered piggy-back fuel computers and aftermarket fuel management tools.

 In 1984, HKS brought in the Nara-based tuning and service shop Twin Power Co., Ltd. under the new name of HKS Kansai Service Co., Ltd. as an affiliated partner with HKS.
 The shop served as a service center, tuning partner, parts distributor, and R&D partner for HKS.
 In 2002, HKS Kansai Service became a major suspension overhaul and servicing center for HKS suspension customers.
 HKS Kansai Service also gained their own accolades and accomplishments in motorsport and even began developing their own aftermarket parts.
 In 2010, the official affiliation came to a close and the company was renamed to Kansai Service Co., Ltd. but it still maintains a good working relationship with HKS.